lum-network/nodejs-datastore-cache/docs/README.md

 The serialization is made using the [class-transformer](https://github.com/typestack/class-transformer) library.

-Due to the google datastore library implementation, serializing using the generic `classToPlain` and `Entity.toPlain` method does not output the same result (for more information you can look into the `Key.encode` method and see that it requires a datastore instance which is not possible to provide using `classToPlain`).
+Due to the google datastore library implementation, serializing using the generic `instanceToPlain` and `Entity.toPlain` method does not output the same result (for more information you can look into the `Key.encode` method and see that it requires a datastore instance which is not possible to provide using `instanceToPlain`).

 This is actually not much of an issue but something developers need to be aware of, as it can lead to unpredictable behaviour if not handled properly.
 Both serializations are compatible when de-serializing anyway.